keithballdotnet/blocker/README.md

 A good explanation of PGP Encryption can be found on [wikipedia](http://en.wikipedia.org/wiki/Pretty_Good_Privacy).
 In essence each block of data is encrypted with it's own random symmetric key.
 This key is then encrypted using the given public key and stored with the data.

-The basic concept is show in this image:
+The basic concept of pgp is show in this image:

 ![](images/PGP-diagram-wikipedia-479x500.jpg?raw=true)

+_Image taken from wikipedia_

 ##REST API